 Metrics like malware attempts "drive me nuts," James tells the Journal.
 "If the number goes up, maybe it's because cyber criminals are becoming more active.
 If the number goes down, what does that mean – criminals are now in?
 That's not something you bring to the board.

 “CISOs might say, ‘I can’t quantify potential loss’,” James continues.
 “I’ve heard that from other risk professionals for a long time.
 With cyber, unfortunately, we do have a lot of data on losses [so] you could quantify it.
 If CISOs push back on quantifying potential loss, I find that unacceptable as a director.”
-CISOs and CISOS “need to advance,” James tells the Journal.
+CISOS “need to advance,” James tells the Journal.